 Various factors can cause dystocia, including the following:

-It’s common for an egg-bound female to stop eating food, so post-ovulatory stasis must be resolved.
+It’s common for an egg-bound female to stop eating, so post-ovulatory stasis must be resolved.

 Egg-laying can be encouraged by providing the tortoise with a nesting area with optimized temperature and humidity levels.
 Sometimes the eggs can be moved down the reproductive tract via massaging.